-Rounded clusters of up to 60 vivid orange flowers on tall stems make this an absolutely gorgeous accent, border plant or container specimen.
+Rounded clusters of up to 60 vivid orange flowers on tall stems.
+This is an absolutely gorgeous accent, border plant or container specimen.
 Great plant for dry shade settings.
 Evergreen.
 Up to 30″ tall and wide.
 Zone: 9 – 11

-Rare bright-yellow flowered form with huge clusters of lemony-hued bloom on tall stalks that are perfect for cutting or just enjoy potted up or in the landscape.
+Rare bright-yellow flowered form with huge clusters of lemony-hued bloom on tall stalks.
+These are perfect for cutting or just enjoy potted up or in the landscape.
 Glossy, strappy foliage adds interest year round.
 Up to 2 ft. tall and wide.
 Zone: 9 – 11

 Tips and Tricks

-In mid-January bring those clivias out of the darkand into the light.
+- In mid-January bring those clivias out of the dark and into the light.
 It’s time to get them blooming.
-Water well and once new growth with fresh leaves in the plant's center, feed weekly with soluble liquid fertilizer at one-fourth the strength you'll see listed on the label.
+Water well and once new growth with fresh leaves in the plant's center, feed weekly with soluble liquid fertilizer.
+Do so at one-fourth the strength you'll see listed on the label.

-Your clivia will bloom in March or Aprilbut when young, they can hold off blooming until mid-summer.
-If this happens, continue to follow the advice above so your plant gets the idea of what you want from it.
+- Your clivia will bloom in March or April but when young, they can hold off blooming until mid-summer.
+If this happens, continue to follow the advice above.
+Then, your plant will get the idea of what you want from it.

 - In summer, place potted plant dappled shade (indirect light).
 Bring the plant into the house before the first frost.
 In very warm zones, these plants are used for landscaping.